hjr37/CG-SLAM/README.md

 - [ ] Code for Evaluation

 # Installation
-Firstly, in terms of **hardware requirements**, it is necessary to have a CUDA-enabled GPU with a Compute Capability of 7.0 or higher, as well as a minimum of 10GB VRAM.
-For **software requirements**, we recommend using Conda to manage your environment.
+**In terms of hardware requirements**, it is necessary to have a CUDA-enabled GPU with a Compute Capability of 7.0 or higher, as well as a minimum of 10GB VRAM.
+**In terms of software requirements**, we recommend using Conda to manage your environment.
 Additionally, you need to meet the following three conditions for our code: a C++ Compiler for PyTorch extensions, CUDA SDK 11 for PyTorch extensions, and compatibility between the C++ Compiler and CUDA SDK.
 Our code has been tested with CUDA SDK 11.3 and python3.8.
-- Method 1 step-by-step set up(Recommended)
+- ### Method 1 step-by-step set up(Recommended)
 ```bash

 # Cloning the Repository